Vutukuru7227/ML-Scikit-learn-Exercises/README.md

 ======================================================================================

-Question1.ipynb corresponds to the 1st question in this document Question2.ipynb corresponds to the 2nd question in this document
+Question1.ipynb corresponds to the 1st question in this document.

+Question2.ipynb corresponds to the 2nd question in this document.

 ======================================================================================
 # ML-Scikit-learn-Exercises